 Day 1: Implantation

 I observe my Model 2 (for women ages 30 + OR having bared children) in it’s box.
 I looks peaceful.
 Maybe I shouldn’t wake her up.
 No…I know the flow is coming and it is not getting on my lululemons again!
 I open the box and a booklet of instructions falls out.
-Secondly the cup, snug in it’s cardboard holder slides out.
-I take the silicone cup and observe it between my thumb and index finger.
+Secondly the cup, snug in it’s cardboard holder, slowly slides out.
+I take the silicone cup and observe it in between my thumb and index finger.
+It’s bigger than I imagined.
 Holy moly.
 Where does this go again?
-I find a drawstring bag for the cup.
+I find the drawstring bag for the cup and it’s purple with little daisies printed on it.
 I place the cup in there and read the instructions before doing anything else.

 The instructions are long and very detailed.
-I usually look at photos and scan the text but I don’t want any spills because this thing does NOT absorb.
+I usually look at photos and scan the text but I wanted to be careful.
+I didn’t want any spills because this thing does NOT absorb.
 Like I said, the lululemons are NOT getting stained again.
 After thoroughly reading the instructions 2 times, I finally go to the restroom to commence my new form of VJJ hygiene maintenance.
 I spread eagle squat over the toilet and over the seat a little.
-I squeezed the top of the cup per instructions so that it fits in my VJJ.
+I squeezed the top of the cup in half per instructions, so that it fits in my VJJ.
 At first it feels like I’m penetrating myself because it’s thicker than a tampon.
-It probably feels like the width of two tampons.
-I spin the bottom of the cup and it opens up into my VJJ like a flower. *Ahhhhh!* I wiggle my hips and body around until I was sure enough it was up there.
+It feels like the width of two tampons.
+Once the cup is halfway in, I spin the bottom of the cup and it opens up into my VJJ like a flower. *Ahhhhh!* i can hear a sucking noise as it opens up.
+I wiggle my hips and body around until I was sure it was up there.
 I don’t feel it nor hear it.
 Awesome!
-I put on a pair of Lucy’s and out the door I go.
+I put on a pair of lululemons and out the door I go.

 At Yoga Class: